Watch Basics of Stem Cell Development video here

 Imagine having the ability to signal the body to transform injuries into healthy tissue, and to transform degenerative tissue into younger tissue.
 This ability exists.
 We call it stem cell therapy and it is repairing a number of issues from tendons and joints to organs and heart muscle.
 In people with diabetes, for example, stem cells can prompt the pancreas to regrow its cells.
 [1,2] With stem cells, heart tissue has been able to regrow after a heart attack.
 [3,4]

-There is still some conflicting research on the benefits for metabolic disease states, but when it comes to the musculoskeletal, there is no doubt of the healing power of stem cells.
-At The Osteopathic Center, we utilize stem cell therapy for pain and injuries.
+There is still some conflicting research on the benefits for metabolic disease states such as heart diease and diabetes, but when it comes to the musculoskeletal issues, there is no doubt of the healing power of stem cells.
+At the Osteopathic Center, we utilize stem cell therapy for pain and injuries.
 Stem cell therapy has the ability to “fix” things that we have not previously had a good way to fix.

 Stem cells, as wonderful as they can be, are sometimes sold with a lot of hype that doesn’t stand up to reality.
 Whether stem cell therapy will work for you requires a thorough evaluation of both the type of your injury and the severity of your injury.